MicrosoftDocs/fabric-docs/docs/get-started/direct-lake-overview.md

 - When a Direct Lake semantic model table connects to a table in the SQL analytics endpoint that enforces row-level security (RLS), queries that involve that model table will always fall back to DirectQuery mode.
 Query performance might be slower.
 - When a Direct Lake semantic model table connects to a view in the SQL analytics endpoint, queries that involve that model table will always fall back to DirectQuery mode.
 Query performance might be slower.
 - Composite modeling isn't supported.
 That means Direct Lake semantic model tables can't be mixed with tables in other storage modes, such as Import, DirectQuery, or Dual (except for special cases, including [calculation groups](/power-bi/transform-model/calculation-groups), [what-if parameters](/power-bi/transform-model/desktop-what-if), and [field parameters](/power-bi/create-reports/power-bi-field-parameters)).
 - Calculated columns and calculated tables that reference columns or tables in Direct Lake storage mode aren't supported.
-[Calculation groups](/power-bi/transform-model/calculation-groups), [what-if parameters](/power-bi/transform-model/desktop-what-if), and [field parameters](/power-bi/create-reports/power-bi-field-parameters), which implicitly create calculated tables, and calculated tables that do not reference Direct Lake columns or tables are supported.
+[Calculation groups](/power-bi/transform-model/calculation-groups), [what-if parameters](/power-bi/transform-model/desktop-what-if), and [field parameters](/power-bi/create-reports/power-bi-field-parameters), which implicitly create calculated tables, and calculated tables that don't reference Direct Lake columns or tables are supported.
 - Direct Lake storage mode tables don't support complex Delta table column types.
 Binary and GUID semantic types are also unsupported.
 You must convert these data types into strings or other supported data types.
 - Table relationships require the data types of related columns to match.
 - One-side columns of relationships must contain unique values.
-Queries will fail if duplicate values are detected in a one-side column.
+Queries fail if duplicate values are detected in a one-side column.
-- [Auto data/time intelligence in Power BI Desktop](/power-bi/transform-model/desktop-auto-date-time) is not supported.
+- [Auto data/time intelligence in Power BI Desktop](/power-bi/transform-model/desktop-auto-date-time) isn't supported.
 [Marking your own date table](/power-bi/transform-model/desktop-date-tables) as a date table is supported.
 - The length of string column values is limited to 32,764 Unicode characters.
 - The floating point value _NaN_ (not a number) isn't supported.
 - [Publish to web from Power BI](/power-bi/collaborate-share/service-publish-to-web) is only supported when using a [fixed identity for the Direct Lake semantic model](direct-lake-manage.md#sharable-cloud-connection).